Can you have more than one credit card?

 How many credit cards should I have?

-We’d never recommend taking out multiple cards for the sake of it.
-Instead, set yourself a personal limit and take out only the number of credit cards you need to fulfill that number.
+• Do you need another credit card?
+Avoid taking out multiple cards just for the sake of it.
+Stick to the number of credit cards you truly need to meet your financial goals.

 Multiple credit cards and bad credit